NativeScript/docs/content/ui/action-bar.md

 On Android, you can't add text inside the navigation button.
 You can use the icon property to set an image (e.g., `~/images/nav-image.png` or `res:\\ic_nav`).
 You can use `android.systemIcon` to set one of the system icons available in Android.
-In this case, there is no default behaviour for NavigationButton tap event, and we should set the callback function, which will be executed.
+In this case, there is no default behavior for NavigationButton tap event, instead the passed-in callback will be called.

 :::

 ## Setting an app icon for Android in ActionBar